DigitalMoneyMyanmar/wppg-documentation/README.md

 ##  3.5 Call Back

-WavePay Payment Gateway will call the “call-back URL” that is provided in the request form.
+WavePay Payment Gateway will call the Call-back URL which is the "backend_result_url" that is provided in the request form.

 | HTTP Method | POST             |
 | ----------- | ---------------- |